Wyoming — State Legislative Term Limits

 Current status:

 Wyoming’s legislative term-limit regime is inoperative.
-The ballot-access restrictions adopted in 1992 were invalidated by the Wyoming Supreme Court in 2004 and are no longer enforced.
+The ballot-access restrictions adopted in 1992 were invalidated by the Wyoming District Court in 1994 and are no longer enforced.

 Explore related material